 I once met a guy who swore craft beer exists because “people will be snobs about anything they can!”

-In truth, craft beer exists because it used to be the only kind of beer.
+In truth, craft beer (buy beer from local breweries) exists because it used to be the only kind of beer.
 There was nothing highfalutin about it in the days long before industrial-sized equipment made mass production a possibility.

 It was just called “beer” back then.